History staff at The University of Manchester are listed here with their post titles and contact details.

 - Professor Bertrand Taithe - Professor in Cultural History

-- Dr Marcel Thomas - Lecturer in Modern European History
+- Dr Rian Thum - Senior Lecturer in East Asian History

-- Dr Aashish Velkar - Lecturer in Economic History
+- Dr Aashish Velkar - Senior Lecturer in Economic History

 - Dr Charlotte Wildman - Senior Lecturer in Modern British History

-- Dr Rachel Winchcombe - Lecturer in Early Modern History - @rachelwinchers
+- Dr Rachel Winchcombe - Early Career Research Fellow - Lecturer in Early Modern History (from Sep 2022) - @rachelwinchers

 - Professor Michael Wood - Professor in Public History

-- Dr Alexia Yates - Lecturer in Modern Europe
+- Dr Alexia Yates - Senior Lecturer in Modern History - @alexia_yates

 - Emeritus Professor Frank O'Gorman – Eighteenth-century History